cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 releasing the signature.
 Signature verification is as specified for the corresponding ciphersuite; see {{ciphersuites}} for details.

+The aggregate signature will verify successfully if and only if all signature shares are valid.
+In other words, if there exists an invalid signature share, then the resulting aggregate signature will not verify successfully against the group public key.
+Moreover, subsets of valid signature shares will themselves not yield a valid aggregate signature.

 If the aggregate signature verification fails, the Coordinator can verify each signature share individually to identify and act on misbehaving participants.
 The mechanism for acting on a misbehaving participant is out of scope for this specification.
 However, a reasonable approach would be to remove the participant from the set of allowed participants in future runs of FROST.

 The function for verifying a signature share, denoted `verify_signature_share`, is described below.

 ~~~